Yvette Holt: Poetry

-Her poems have since been published in dozens of journals, anthologies, short-story essays online and in traditional publications, as well Holt's poetry has been translated in multiple languages including Mandarin, French, Spanish, Indonesian, Italian and Dutch.
+Her poems have since been published in multiple journals, anthologies, short-story essays online and in traditional publications, as well her poetry has been translated in multiple languages including Mandarin, French, Spanish, Indonesian, Italian and Dutch.

 Other work and activities

-She has undertaken research on Indigenous Australian literature, for the "Black Words" subset of AustLit, a resource for Australian literature published by the University of Queensland.
+Between 2006-2009 Holt undertook research on Indigenous Australian literature, for the Black Words subset of AustLit, a resource for Australian literature published by the University of Queensland.

-Holt has a keen interest in Indigenous social justice issues, especially for women, and has spoken around Australia and abroad on family and domestic violence.
-She mentors youth and also runs community workshops on writing and Indigenous Australian literature.

-In 2009 she moved to Central Australia to live at Hermannsburg, Northern Territory, where she has been working as a teacher and researcher, working on the development of an employment strategy.